Find Trade Colleges

 $34,020 Average Tuition & Fees

 North Park University landed the #19 spot in the 2023 rankings for the best value bachelor’s degree trade school programs.
-North Park is a private not-for-profit institution located in Chicago, Illinois.
-The school has a small population, and it awarded 369 bachelor’s degrees in 2021-2022.
+North Park University is a small private not-for-profit school located in Chicago, Illinois that handed out 369 bachelor’s degrees in 2021-2022.

 North Park undergraduate students pay an average of $34,020 in tuition and fees each year.
-On average, bachelor’s degree students take out $25,848 in loans while pursuing their degree.
+By the time they get their bachelor’s degree, students from this school have racked up an average of $25,848 in student loans.

-One thing to take note of is that North Park does offer online classes in some areas.
+Online courses are available at North Park, but you will need to check with the school to see if they are available for your field of interest.
 In 2020-2021 about 36% of the undergraduate students at the school chose to take one or more online courses.

 #20